-Many new homebuyers make the mistake of rushing out to buy new things for their home soon after the seller says "yes" and the lender approves their loan.
-Keep in mind that until you get the keys, your lender is watching your accounts very closely.
+Many new homebuyers make the mistake of rushing out to buy things to fill their home as soon as the seller says "yes" and the loan is approved.
+Keep in mind that until you get the keys, your lender is watching your finances very closely.
 Below you'll find a list of actions to avoid during this crucial time of your home purchase.

-Don't buy big-ticket items.
-You may be tempted to buy that new couch for the soon-to-be-yours living room, but it's best to avoid making big ticket buys like furniture, appliances, electronic equipment, or vacations until your home loan closes.
-Using plastic to buy new living room furniture could compromise your lending process by changing your numbers dramatically.
-Because lending institutions are reviewing your bank accounts, a large cash purchase is also not advised.
+Don't throw your money around.
+You may be tempted to order that new easy-chair for the soon-to-be-yours living room, but it's advisable to stay away from making big ticket buys like furniture, appliances, electronic equipment, or vacations until closing.
+You may send up red flags with your lender if you buy your electronics on your credit cards in the middle of your loan process.
+Because lenders are perusing your financial accounts, a large cash purchase is also not advised.